OpenInternet/saferjourno/content/chapters/chapter-1.en.md

 Take a look at our helpful guidance below:

-- Journalists face a wide-array of digital threats because they are often revealing information that others do not want made public and also because journalists are usually public facing and need to have a presence online.
+- Journalists face a wide array of digital threats because they are often revealing information that others do not want made public and also because journalists are usually public facing and need to have a presence online.
 This makes them, unfortunately, an easy target for digital attacks.
 - Not all journalists face the same digital risks.
 What risks they face depend on a series of factors including, what topics they are reporting on, who may wish to target them and the tech capacity of those people, which country they are based in and the tech capacity of that government, how tech-savvy the journalist is, and whether they have already been identified as a person to target.
 - While journalists know that digital security is an important issue they may not have time to dedicate to increasing their security.
 - Journalists may be using outdated digital safety advice giving them a false sense of security about their safety.